OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Relevance of our Research

 \paragraph{Education:} Counselor education can be supported by providing valuable insights and resources.
 For instance, trainees can receive real-time feedback on their performance by having their counseling sessions automatically analyzed by the model.
 It could highlight areas in which the counselor needs to work on developing empathy strategies, setting goals, intervention techniques, or activating resources.
 This feedback can be included into the educational process to direct future development possibilities.
 Additionally, trainees can learn to identify patterns in interactions between counselors and clients.
 Since the model may categorize various aspects of a conversation, such as the counselor's use of motivational strategies, educators can pinpoint certain strengths and shortcomings in student performance.
-In addition to real-world sessions, the model helps create simulated environments for counselor training.
+In addition to real-world sessions, the model can help to create simulated environments for counselor training.
 By generating potential interactions between the counselor and the client (or analyzing past simulated dialogues), trainees can practice identifying appropriate responses, intervention strategies, and emotional cues.
-This could be especially useful for online counseling training, which has unique challenges compared to face-to-face interactions.

 \paragraph{Detection of Common Issues:} Emerging trends and prevalent issues, such as those that teenagers encountered during the COVID-19 pandemic, can be found with the aid of automated analysis.
 Early trend detection allows for prompt and focused intervention in social and mental health issues, which shortens the duration of these problems for impacted individuals and lessens their wider societal impact. \paragraph{Evaluation of Chatbots:} Studies based on our dataset enable a fine-grained evaluation of counseling interactions conducted by counseling chatbots.
 On this basis, AI-based counseling systems can first be assessed in terms of their counseling quality and subsequently optimized to reach the standard set by human counselors.